-Develop an event hashtag.
-Attendees can follow the feed online to keep up with your event’s happenings.
-Use this feed to announce schedule changes and encourage attendees to post excerpts from their favorite sessions using the hashtag.
-Speakers may also ask attendees to post their questions to your hashtag feed so they can answer them live during their session.
+- Develop an event hashtag.
+Attendees can follow the feed online to keep up with your event’s happenings, including schedules, schedule changes, speaker features and sponsor spotlights.
+Excerpts and takeaways from attendees’ favorite sessions provide wonderful posts for this feed.
+Speakers may even ask attendees to post their questions to the hashtag feed so they can answer them live during their session.
 This is a great way to get user-generated content (UGC) to help promote your next meeting.

-- Set up several screens with hashtag feeds throughout your event space, and include a large one in the main presentation room.
-The feeds will display any tweet using your designated hashtag in real time.
+- Set up several screens with hashtag feeds throughout your event space and include a large one in the main presentation room.
+The real-time feeds will display any tweet using your designated hashtag.
 If you’re concerned about inappropriate tweets being displayed, use a program that allows you to monitor and approve tweets before they go live.
 It piques interest when attendees see what others are thinking and how they are benefiting from the presentations.
 Ask your speakers to use these messages to begin real-time chats about their topic.

 Stay up to date with the latest trends on Instagram, Facebook, LinkedIn and Twitter.
 Helpful scheduling tools can allow you to make one educational post and send it to all your platforms at once.
 Take advantage of stories and ask attendees to tag your page so you can share their photos with your fans.